katyjg/mxlive/docs/source/apis.rst

     :noindex: True
     :members: AddData, AddReport

+For details regarding the formatting of new MxLIVE reports, submitted as details to `AddReport`, see :ref:`formatting-reports`.

 Remote Connection Access Lists
 ------------------------------
 This is an API to provide a list of users who should have access to a specific remote connection.
-If an IP address is not provided, it is inferred from the request.

 ``GET`` provides the list of users defined for the remote connection matching the IP address of the request.

-``POST`` should include data in the form of a list of dictionary including, at a minimum, the following information:
+``POST`` is used to create and maintain a history of remote connections.
+Data provided should be in the form of a list of dictionaries including, at a minimum, the following information:

 - ``project``: Should match a username for a project account in MxLIVE
 - ``status``: One of the following strings: "Connected", "Disconnected", "Failed", "Finished"